 In Simulink, open your model and set it up for use with the Fixed-Point Tool.
 For more information, see Set Up the Model.

-In the Fixed-Point Tool, in the Prepare System for Conversion section of the toolstrip, under System under design, select the system or subsystem of interest.
+In the Fixed-Point Tool, under System Under Design (SUD), select the system or subsystem of interest.

 In the Collect Ranges section of the toolstrip, select Derived Ranges as the method of range collection.
 This button configures the model to collect ranges using idealized floating-point data types.